-- Depending on how tightly the gloves are laced up, they may breathe a little better than a Velcro model too, so sweat build up on the interior is minimum.
+- Depending on how tightly the gloves are laced up, they may breathe a little better than a Velcro model too, so sweat build-up on the interior is minimum.

 - They are speedy because of their lightweight.

-- Although they are gold on the hand, they are not recommended for beginners as they are quite expensive.
+- Although they are gold on the other hand, they are not recommended for beginners as they are quite expensive.

 You’ll love them if you like a compact, lightweight glove with soft hand protection.
 Also, if you hit hard and you have hand injuries or knuckle pain, these are the best choice.
 They may be quite expensive, but they are worth every penny.
-However, if you are looking for a low-priced glove possessing good quality, we highly recommend you to check out Venum Elite boxing gloves (reviewed below) – an outstanding pair of a reasonably priced boxing glove with remarkable features.
+However, if you are looking for a low-priced glove possessing good quality, we highly recommend you to check out Venum Elite boxing gloves (reviewed below) – an outstanding pair of reasonably priced boxing gloves with remarkable features.